-The CE marking is mandatory for many product groups.
+CE marking is mandatory for many product groups.
 It is a manufacturer’s or his authorized representative’s declaration that the product meets the requirements stated in the New Approach directives.
-Machinery, toys, medical devices as well as all devices that generate electromagnetic interference are subject to the legislation on CE marking in the EEA.
+Machinery, toys, and medical devices, as well as all devices that generate electromagnetic interference, are subject to the legislation on CE marking in the EEA.
 However, there is plenty of products that do not need CE marking.
 Below we list goods without CE marking.

 Which products do not need to have CE marking?

 It is common knowledge that CE marking does not apply to products placed on the market outside the European Economic Area (EEA).
 Most New Approach directives require affixing the CE marking on the product.
 The directives do not include the following product groups:

 Does the furniture have to have CE marking?

 Certain product groups are not subject to the New Approach directives.
 If so, what goods do not need to have CE marking?
 The most popular group of such products is furniture (e.g., wardrobe, shelves, chairs, beds, counters, shelves, and other home furnishings; office or shop equipment).
 However, products subject to CE marking under the relevant directives (within voltage limits 2014/35/EU and with electromagnetic compatibility 2014/30/EU) are exceptions.
 An example of such a product can be kitchen cabinets with built-in lighting elements.

 The most important groups of goods that are to be placed on the market with CE marking, apart from furniture, are sports products, goods available for general use or movement, some cosmetics, food contact articles, clothing, textiles, etc.